Personal Note from Chuck Pisciotta

 As a marketing professional, my role on non-profit boards was predominantly head of fundraising programs to retain existing and find new donors.

 I was a board member of the Chi Chi Rodriguez Youth Foundation in Clearwater, Florida, one of the designated international Points of Light.
 Our charter was to instill self-esteem in young people who were victims of abuse, had experienced minor brushes with the law, or had suffered other hardships.
-From the outset and for 22 years, I built the organization with Chi Chi Rodriguez, golf pro on the PGA Tour - now in retirement.

 For a list of all the non-profit organizations that I have been involved with, please see my Linkedin.